Atlas-1510/quicksnap/README.md

 - testing coverage
 - firestore data modelling (for a follower/following relationship)
 - Algolia for search to find users.
 And maybe hashtags?
+- Handling logic to delete a user or a post (and related hearts/saves/comments/storage)